 Evening Session: Practice Time – 30 mins

-Spent the whole time practising the new (4 finger G) and the Cadd9.
-It seems that fingers 3 and 4 are the tricky ones for both these chords so I target these two.
+I spent the whole time practising the new 4-finger G and the Cadd9.
+It seems that fingers 3 and 4 are the tricky ones for both of these chords so I target this area of development.
 Finger 4 is the weakest finger and it needs conditioning.
 To combat this, I decided to throw in the Dsus2 and Dsus4 chords.

 New: Dsus2 and Dsus4 chords